codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the tomato blush?
-Because it saw the salad dressing.
+I'll tell you what often gets over looked... garden fences.

 ## Daily Trivia

-Generally, which component of a computer draws the most power?
+Which of these is not a key value of Agile software development?
- 1. Video Card
+ 1. Comprehensive documentation
- 2. Hard Drive
+ 2. Responding to change
- 3. Processor
+ 3. Customer collaboration
- 4. Power Supply
+ 4. Individuals and interactions

 <details>
   <summary>Answer</summary>
-  Video Card
+  Comprehensive documentation
 </details>